Top 10 WMS Systems In 2023

 Cons

-• Not a complete supply chain suite.
-While the Manhattan suite contains essential execution components such as WMS, TMS, OMS, and POS, it’s weaker in other supply chain pillars such as S&OP and network.
+- Incomplete supply chain suite.
+Although Manhattan’s suite covers essential execution components such as WMS, TMS, OMS, and POS, it falls short in other supply chain pillars such as S&OP and network.

-• Not for SMBs.
-Manhattan’s design for enterprise companies might not be as friendly for smaller companies looking for simpler solutions.
+- Not designed for SMBs.
+Tailored for enterprise companies, Manhattan’s design may not be as accommodating for smaller businesses seeking simpler solutions.

 Conclusion